LuxciumProject/mapping-tools/library/mapping-tools/README.md

 _function_ the responsibility of carrying out the performance agreed upon in by the folowing _interface_ contracts.

-Each delegates can take null or undefined and would be repleced by a default value:
+Each delegates can take null or undefined that are repleced by a default value:

 ```typescript
 const transform: TransformFn<T, R> =